panchalsagar1815/E-commerce-Data-Analysis/README.md

 8. 90% of customers make only one purchase.
 Create a regular newsletter with the new recommendation system to increase visit frequency.
 9. Conduct promotional campaigns on the top segments of the RFM segmentation.

-**Customer loyalty actions:**

-10. Create a loyalty program segmented by the new developed RFM segmentation.

-## Project structure <a name="project-structure"></a>
-- :file_folder: Datos
-  - :file_folder: Imagenes:  Contains project images.
-- :file_folder: Notebooks
-  - `01_Diseño del proyecto.ipynb`: Notebook compiling the initial design of the project.
-  - `02_Creacion del Datamart Analitico.ipynb`: Notebook creating analitic datamart (loading and unifying data, applying data quality processes, ...).
-  - `03_Analisis e Insights.ipynb`: Notebook used for the execution of the exploratory data analysis and which collects the business insights found as well as the recommended actionable initiatives.
-- 📈 Business_Case_.xlsx: Business Case excel file.

-## Instructions  <a name="instructions"></a>
-- Unzip ecommerce.rar and tablon_analitico.rar under 'Datos' folder.
-- Remember to update the `project_path` to the path where you have replicated the project.